-- A matter of public or general importance in the context of the Act that VCAT should determine includes: - Whether the access charges have been calculated in a manner that furthers the object of the Act to facilitate and promote the disclosure of information at the lowest reasonable cost. - Whether there has been a change in the way an agency stores information resulting in changes to how access charges are calculated. - Whether there is a rare, unconventional, or new method of storing information that agencies use to retrieve or make copies of documents which increases access charges. - Whether the matter should otherwise be certified for VCAT to review in the interests of fairness and justice. - Whether the agency has, at the request of the applicant, discussed practicable alternatives for altering the request or reducing the anticipated charge. - The significance of the error in calculating the access charges, that resulted in substantially higher access charges than permitted: - The circumstances of the request and the access charges decision.
+- Whether the access charges have been calculated in a manner that furthers the object of the Act to facilitate and promote the disclosure of information at the lowest reasonable cost. - Whether there has been a change in the way an agency stores information resulting in changes to how access charges are calculated. - Whether there is a rare, unconventional, or new method of storing information that agencies use to retrieve or make copies of documents which increases access charges. - Whether the matter should otherwise be certified for VCAT to review in the interests of fairness and justice. - Whether the agency has, at the request of the applicant, discussed practicable alternatives for altering the request or reducing the anticipated charge. - The significance of the error in calculating the access charges, that resulted in substantially higher access charges than permitted: - The circumstances of the request and the access charges decision.
 This may include factors such as the type of applicant and the documents requested, the applicant's proposed use of the documents and the agency's decision on the request, including the type or number of documents proposed to be released.